-4 CSR 240-3.515 Filing Requirements for Telecommunications Company Applications for Certificates of Service Authority to Provide Shared Tenant Services

-PURPOSE: Applications to the commission requesting that the commission grant a certificate of service authority to provide shared tenant services must meet the requirements set forth in this rule.
+4 CSR 240-3.515 Filing Requirements for Telecommunications Company Applications for Certificates of Service Authority to Provide Shared Tenant Services tenant services must meet the requirements set forth in this rule.
 As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1).